+Trainers of the Tier 2 course are required to have attended the Tier 3 training course.
 Before presenting this lesson, trainers must thoroughly prepare by studying all components of this guide.
 The training refers to a number of activities and exercises, along with corresponding worksheets for the participants.
 You will find these worksheets in the appendix at the back of this trainers guide.
-You will also find other supplemental materials such as the facilitation strategies handout, a tip sheet, an informational pamphlet and supplemental reading in the appendix.
+You will also find other supplemental materials such as the Practical Exercise Worksheets, Professional Development Worksheets, a tip sheet, an informational pamphlet, supplemental reading and rubrics for grading QA/QC.
+All of these items should be distributed to the trainees in the form of a packet at the start of the training.

 Because this material may be emotionally difficult for some participants, develop a plan for responding if this arises whether it is in reference to past experiences or current concerns.
 This is why it is ideal to have at least two trainers present in case an attendee needs to leave, your assistant instructor may attend to the individual.
-Ensure that a chaplain or Behavioral Health Provider is aware this training is occurring and is on call for you during this time.
+Ensure that a chaplain or Behavioral Health Provider is aware this training is occurring and is on-call for you during this time.